 News and Events

 7 p.m., Nov.
-12, Charlie LeDuff will talk with the Marquette and NMU community about his book, Detroit: An American Autopsy.
+12 in the Great Lakes Rooms, Charlie LeDuff will talk with the Marquette and NMU community about his book, Detroit: An American Autopsy.

-Earlier in the day, he'll also host a Q&A at 1 p.m. in the University Center.
+Earlier in the day, he'll also host a Q&A at 1 p.m. in the Great Lakes Rooms of the University Center.

 Check out a collection of Detroit-related materials in the Peter White Public Library circulation lobby from Oct.
 6-20.

 There will be a book discussion at 7 p.m.
 Oct.
 7 at Peter White Public Library.
 The discussion will take place in the Dandelion Cottage Room.

 Watch the film Burn at 7 p.m.
 Oct 14 in the Jamrich Hall auditorium.
 From Executive Producer Dennis Leary, this riveting and inspiring film captures a year in the life of Detroit firefighters, who are charged with the thankless task of saving a city many have written off as dead.
 Winner of the 2012 Tribeca Film Festival Audience Award.
 Watch the trailer.

 Another book discussion will take place at 7:30 p.m., Oct.
 22 at Snowbound Books.

 Enjoy a concert of Motor City Music at 7 p.m.
 Oct.
 29 in the Peter White Public Library Community Room.
 The concert will feature blues, jazz, pop, R&B, motown, soul and more by Dave Zeigner, Paul Neumann, Derrell Syria and Gary Parkkonen.